awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolclient.md

 `IdTokenValidity`  <a name="cfn-cognito-userpoolclient-idtokenvalidity"></a>
 The ID token time limit\.
 After this limit expires, your user can't use their ID token\.
 To specify the time unit for `IdTokenValidity` as `seconds`, `minutes`, `hours`, or `days`, set a `TokenValidityUnits` value in your API request\.
 For example, when you set `IdTokenValidity` as `10` and `TokenValidityUnits` as `hours`, your user can authenticate their session with their ID token for 10 hours\.
-The default time unit for `AccessTokenValidity` in an API request is hours\.
+The default time unit for `IdTokenValidity` in an API request is hours\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)